datalens-tech/datalens-backend/README.md

 ```
 task gen:formula-ref -- <config_version>
 ```
-Generate formula reference for all locales for the given `config_version`.
+Generate formula reference for all supported locales for the given `config_version`.
 Resulting doc files are placed in `artifacts/generated_docs`